Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

 -   **Commands**

-    Through the requests described below it is possible to execute methods on the OPC UA server.
+    Through the requests described below it is possible to execute methods on the OPC UA server

-Examples of what has been just illustrated can be found on add_device.json file.
+Examples of what has been just illustrated can be found on add_device.json file

 #### Step 6 - Monitor Agent behaviour